somphene/somphene.github.io/teaching/symmetrystructurecrystal/index.md

 * Cotton Chemical applications of group theory
 * Elements of X-Ray Diffraction- Cullity
 * M. Artin Algebra Chapter 6 Symmetry

+### Extra Questions
+* Find out the relationship between Quaternion Group and rotational isometries of the cube.
+Use this to find the Automorphism group of Q8.

 ### Extra Reading (beyond this course) for those interested in the subject
 * [Notes](https://somphene.github.io/notes) Section on Group Theory and Symmetry